RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 ## Class Exercise

-In this workshop, you will create a decision matrix (Add matrices link here) to help choose between a range of design concepts.
+In this workshop, you will create a [decision matrix](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/Digital_Advertising_2018/19/sessions/03/assets/Decision%20Matrices%20Template.pdf) to help choose between a range of design concepts.
 (Tip: You could also use this in your FMP)

 **Step 1:** Generate a list of criteria to rate your concepts against, based on the specifics of your brief.
 If you need to, take a look over your brief again to pull out the core points you were asked to consider?